-The Friends of Oaks Park group was formally constituted and recognised by Sutton Council in 1997.
-We are volunteers who care about the Oaks Park and want to support it.
-The group is run by a small committee and our officers are elected at the annual meeting every November.
+Friends of Oaks Park was formally constituted in 1997 and recognised by the Council.
+It is group of volunteers who care about the Oaks Park and do all we can to support it.
+We have a small committee of up to 10 people and our officers are elected at our annual meeting in November.

 The group works in an advisory capacity with the Council and its contractors to promote the park and ensure the highest standards of maintenance are achieved.
 We also work closely with the leaseholders of the café and others to improve the amenities available.
-From time to time, we organise working parties of volunteers to undertake specific jobs around the park, including tree planting, dead-heading and planting bulbs.
-We also run information stands at larger events, such as the Carshalton Artists’ Open Studios (CAOS) weekends in June.
-There are lots of ways to get involved!
+From time to time, we organise working parties of volunteers to undertake specific jobs around the park, including litter picking, tree planting, dead-heading and planting bulbs.
+We also run information stands at larger events, such as the Carshalton Artists’ Open Studios (CAOS) weekends in June/July.

 We are keen to work with other organisations when we can.
-Most recently we have been developing our links with the Downlands Trust (https://downlandstrust.weebly.com/) and the Friends of Honeywood Museum (https://friendsofhoneywood.co.uk/index.html/).
-We have also worked with the local archaeological society in carrying out archaeological digs in Oaks Park in 2009 and 2011, which have which have contributed enormously to our knowledge of the history of The Oaks.
+Most recently we have been developing our links with the Downlands Trust and their main sponsor, Fidelity.
+We have also worked with the local archaeological society and Friends of Honeywood Museum in carrying out archaeological digs in Oaks Park in 2009 and 2011, which have which have contributed enormously to our knowledge of the history of The Oaks.

 In the autumn of 2014, we worked with Carshalton Beeches Rotary Club and the Council to plant 200 saplings of various woodland species in the park, supplied by the Woodland Trust to mark the centenary of the outbreak of the First World War.
 A commemorative bench was also installed.

 If you would like to join us, please complete an application form using the link below.
-Alternatively, please print it off and post it to our Treasurer at the address on the form, with your subscription.
-The current costs (per household) are:
+Please send it to our Treasurer at the address on the form, with your subscription.
+The current fees (per household) are:

 £5 per year or £25 for life membership.